-Our freezers are underrated.
-Most of us have one, but few of us use them to their full potential.
+Our freezers are underrated; most of us have one, but few of us use them to their full potential.

 Got a loaf of bread you know you won’t use before it’s stale?
-Slice it up and freeze it for emergency toast, or try biltzing it into breadcrumbs – they can be used immediately on pasta bakes, parmigiana, or to bind mince into meatballs and burgers.
+Slice it up and freeze it for emergency toast, or try blitzing it into breadcrumbs – they can be used immediately on pasta bakes, parmigiana, or to bind mince into meatballs and burgers.

 While yoghurt and whole eggs don’t freeze well, milk, hard cheese and egg whites do.
-Try grating hard cheese into a sandwich bag and sprinkling it directly onto pasta bakes or pizzas before cooking.
-If you’ve made something with egg yolks like carbonara or aioli and you’ve got a load of spare egg whites, pop them in a sandwich bag (labelled with the number of eggs used) and freeze for making meringues.
+Try grating hard cheese into a reusable freezer bag or container and sprinkle it directly onto pasta bakes, twister breads or pizzas before cooking.
+If you’ve made something with egg yolks, like carbonara or aioli, pop the leftover egg whites in a reusable freezer bag (labelled with the number of eggs used) and freeze for making meringues.

-Flavour bombs: chillies, ginger, herbs & pastes
+Chillies, ginger, herbs & pastes

 Reserve a space in your freezer for the extra tidbits that can easily be used from frozen and will add a punch of flavour to your meals.
 Freeze chillies and odds and ends of ginger that are on the turn – they can be grated straight into your cooking.

 To make the most of your herbs, turn them into simple herb butters.
 Combine soft herbs such as coriander, parsley or mint with softened butter and crushed garlic, wrap in greaseproof paper, and pop in the freezer.
-Alternatively, you can make flavoured oil capsules: tear herbs into ice cube trays and fill each compartment with olive oil before freezing – there are perfect for starting off your cooking, straight from the freezer.
+Alternatively, you can make flavoured oil capsules: tear herbs into ice cube trays and fill each compartment with olive oil before freezing – they’re perfect for starting off your cooking, straight from the freezer.

 Your freezer can also save half-empty jars of curry paste or pesto from going mouldy – spoon them into freezer-safe containers and keep them for livening up a mediocre meal straight from frozen.

 When it comes to freezer use-by dates, the general rule is dairy products and leftover meals are safe in the freezer for up to three months.
 Although it really depends on the efficiency of the freezer, how well-stored your food is, and how fresh it was when frozen, it’s important to remember that quality will always deteriorate the longer it’s left.
-So go by the three month rule and you’ll avoid any problems down the line.
+So go by the three-month rule and you’ll avoid any problems down the line.

 Make sure to have a look at our favourite freezer-friendly recipes for inspiration!